-When should a patient call her doctor after a sacrocolpopexy?
+When should I call my doctor after a sacrocolpopexy?

-A patient should call her doctor if any of the following happen:
+You should contact your provider if any of the following happen:

-- She has bright red vaginal bleeding and is soaking more than one pad an hour.
+- You have vaginal bleeding and are soaking more than one pad an hour.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy